winding machine application - Energy Storage

 Shiny silver element used in coil winding

-Silver provides the highest electrical conductivity of all metals, making it ideal for precision electronics and aerospace use.
+Silver offers the highest electrical conductivity of any metal, making it an excellent choice for high-precision electronics and demanding aerospace applications.

 Gold

-Its cost and weight limit its use to only the most demanding environments.
+Additionally, its high cost and weight restrict gold to the most demanding high-reliability applications only.

 Copper-Clad Aluminum (CCA)